hafizpatwary/flask-diet-app/README.md

 As development went by, the source code for routes, kept getting larger:
 * Subdivide routes in their own catergory:
--- e.g. Registration, Login and account can have their own file -- Diet, food and homepage can be in the same file
++ e.g. Registration, Login and account can have their own file
++ Diet, food and homepage can be in the same file

-Bear in mind that GCP only allows one static IP address ** per region **.
+Bear in mind that GCP only allows one static IP address **per region**.
 A problem encountered during development was that getting internal server error.
 This was because SQL network was set to a ephermal IP address.
-This meant a lot of time lost figuring the issue. ** Get different static IP address to save internal server errors **
+This meant a lot of time lost figuring the issue. **Get different static IP address to save internal server errors**

 * Functionalities:
--- Add author name to the diet
++ Add author name to the diet
--- Add total calories in diet card
++ Add total calories in diet card
--- Add functionality to make diet private or public
++ Add functionality to make diet private or public
--- Search functionality as the food will increase
++ Search functionality as the food will increase
--- Most webiste are accessed my mobile devices, make the app mobile friendly
++ Most webiste are accessed my mobile devices, make the app mobile friendly

 <a name="auth"></a>
 ## Authors